astashov/liftosaur/blog/docs/index.md

 `progress: ` logic updates the weights/reps/etc **in the program**, after you finish a workout.
 But there's also a way to update sets while you're doing a workout!
 For example, you want to set the number of drop sets or dropset reps based on the first set completed reps, or something like that.

 For that, you can use `update: custom()` syntax, which is very similar to `progress: custom()`.
-The difference is that you cannot use and access state variables, and you cannot access the program at all - only the currently ongoing workout values.
+The difference is that you cannot change program state variables, and you cannot access the program at all - only the currently ongoing workout values.
 The script would be run every single time user taps on a set.

 So, the list of variables you can get values from is pretty much the same: